Moree, New South Wales: Demographics

 In the 2021 Australian census, there were 7,070 people registered in the town.
 Of these, nearly a quarter identified as Aboriginal and/or Torres Strait Islander.
-Around 70 per cent of the population were Australian-born.
+Around 70 per cent of the population were born in Australia.

 Tourism and culture

-Moree is home to artesian hot spring baths which are famous for their reputed healing qualities.
+Moree is home to artesian hot spring baths that are famous for their reputed healing qualities.
+Long before the arrival of the British colonists, the Aboriginal people made use of the hot springs.

 BAMM: Bank Art Museum Moree, until 2018 known as Moree Plains Gallery, holds a significant collection of Aboriginal art.
 It was established and run by Moree Plains Shire Council until 2018, when the Moree Cultural Art Foundation took over management of the gallery.

-It holds a series of photographs of people from the two Moree missions, called A common place: Portraits of Moree Murries, created in 1990 by Michael Riley, whose mother grew up on one of the missions.
+It also holds a series of photographs of people from the two Moree missions, called A common place: Portraits of Moree Murries, created in 1990 by Michael Riley, an Indigenous artist.
+His mother grew up on one of the missions.